Utility-Scale Solar Design and Drafting by the Specialists

 Permits, Licensing, and Environmental Considerations

 The permitting and licensing requirements vary dramatically based on the proposed location of the system.
-At Avila Solar, we can assist with ascertaining who the appropriate Authority Having Jurisdiction is and with filing your permit and interconnection applications.
+At Avila Solar, we can assist with ascertaining who the appropriate Authority Having Jurisdiction is and with designing solar plan sets on your behalf.

 Environmental and social assessments will be performed in accordance with national and international standards, as well as all state and local guidelines.